CJO100293/Project-4/README.md

   \
 **We had removed row numbers 454, 539, 1754, 2682, 5863, 7085 and 9970 from "/output_data/ETL/csv/ETL_credit_data.csv" because it contained what we believe to be erroneous data shared between the "Total Credit" and "Credit Balance" columns.
 For example, row 454 shows a credit balance of 515,261 even though available credit is 0.
 Due to this when we went to Create a new column named "Credit Usage Ratio" and have its values be equal to "Credit Balance / Total Credit" it caused it to give values of "inf" in these rows since 515261 is not divisible by 0.
 This in turn was causing trouble with our machine learning.**

+## **Presentation**
+- Our project presentation can be viewed from either https://docs.google.com/presentation/d/1q3cAmkjD_Ox3ueyW58Ho7ot7wyKV6vFjrObQKJ35iT0/edit?usp=sharing or from the powerpoint file "/Presentation/Probability of Loan Defaults - Presentation.pptx".

 ## **Files:**
 - **README.md File and Original Dataset File:**
   - **README.md** - This readme file.